 Canadian law is finally recognizing emotional support animals (ESA).
 This is a big step!
 It’s a sign that the federal and provincial governments are paying attention to the needs of those with mental illnesses.
 It’s about time!

 Definition of an Assistance Animal According to Canadian law

-ESAs are also considered assistance animals but they aren’t legally required to have any training.
-This means that any dog (or cat) can be an ESA.
-Their only job is to provide their owners with companionship and emotional support.
+Unlike service dogs and psychiatric service dogs, ESAs do not need any specific training.
+This is great because it means that any dog (or cat) can be an ESA.
+Their sole purpose is to provide calming and comforting companionship and emotional support to their owners.

 What is an ESA Letter and Why You Need One in Canada!

-An emotional support letter is the most important document any ESA owner needs.
-This piece of paper tells the authorities that the animal by your side is not a pet, but an assistance animal.
-Since ESAs have rights that pets don’t, you can see why this letter is so important.
+An emotional support animal letter is the most important document any ESA owner needs.
+This piece of paper tells the authorities that the animal by your side is not just a pet but an important part of your clinical treatment plan.
+It’s written by a qualified mental health professional or doctor.